 Social Events: these are adhoc but fairly regular and can take many forms!
 We've had Oscars night, curry nights, murder mystery, laser quest and Burn's night to name but a few.
 Everyone from the youngest to the oldest is welcome and members are encouraged to bring friends and family even if they don't come to the church.
 See Dave or Andy if you would like to know more.

 Aligned with our vision we seek to serve the community by running several activities for people of all ages, to which all are welcome.

 We run regular activities which seek to serve our community, as well as family fun days and Christmas events.
-Take a look at our Community page for more information about each one.
+Click on a page for more information about each one.